Theo-Marshall/SHIFTR-Hardware/README.md

 $R_{relative} = 1.23 / 2.4286 = 0.51$ (rounded)

 To set the correct resistance of the trainer, the gravitational, the rolling and the drag force are calculated using formulas.
+There are currently three methods of applying the virtual gears implemented: "***Basic Resistance***", "***Target Power***" and "***Track Resistance***".
+The feeling may vary from trainer to trainer but whatever mode is being used the reported watts and cadence are never modified and so the measured power in Zwift will always be as correct as before.

+The different modes can be set in the device configuration - the default is "Basic Resistance".

-The combined weight of you (the cyclist) and your bike is $W$ ($kg$).
+Getting back to the calculations: The combined weight of you (the cyclist) and your bike is $W$ ($kg$).
 The gravitational force constant $g$ is 9.8067 ($m/s^2$).
 There is a dimensionless parameter, called the "Coefficient of Rolling Resistance", or $C_{rr}$, that captures the bumpiness of the road and the quality of your tires.
 There are some defaults specified in the FE-C docs:

 | Terrain | Coefficient of Rolling Resistance |
   |-|-:|